How to Buy the Deutschland-Ticket For Your Trip to Germany Without a German Bank Account

 UPDATE: Our Experience With And Review of The Deutschland-Ticket

-We’ve been using the Deutschland-Ticket for 3 weeks now and will use it for 2+ more months.
+We’ve been using the Deutschland-Ticket for close to 6 months now on 2 separate trips.
+In short, we love this ticket!
 Here’s a summary of our experiences so far:

 1. Aaron and I each subscribed using the Rheinbahn app on our phones and a credit card before arriving in Germany.

-3. We’ve used the ticket on a bunch of regional trains, local trams, busses, etc. It’s been SO nice not having to pay for each one of those things separately.
+3. We’ve used the ticket on tons of regional trains, local trams, busses, the U-bahn, and S-bahn.
+It’s been SO nice not having to pay for each one of those things separately.
 We’ve saved a lot of money.
-Last fall, for example, we each paid about 90 Euros just for 1 month transit passes in Berlin (and it didn’t even cover all of Berlin)!
+In fall 2022, for example, we each paid about 90 Euros just for 1 month transit passes in Berlin (and it didn’t even cover all of Berlin)!

 7. Seats on some regional trains are fairly comfortable while others are…not.
 Unlike older trains, windows don’t open, so when it’s hot outside the trains can get stuffy.
-Trains have A/C and it works better on some than on others.
+Trains have A/C, which works better on some than on others.
 The ride has been pretty smooth, though – better than the older trains.
 Fortunately, journeys on regional trains are fairly short so we haven’t had to put up with uncomfortable seats or hot, stuffy, crowded trains for very long.

 9. Bathrooms are hit and miss on regional trains.
 Sometimes they work, sometimes they don’t.
 Some regional trains haven’t had a bathroom at all.